Road transport in Australia: Highways

-A87 is a highway that goes through the center of Australia, Connecting through the Northern Territories with South Australia provinces. it notability has the city of Alice springs along its route.
-There is also the Great ocean road, which is a prime tourist attraction along the south eastern coast.
+There is an Australian national highway network linking the capital cities of each state and other major cities and towns.
+The national highway network is partly financed by the Australian Federal Government, but the bulk of funding comes from the individual states.

 Each Australian state government maintains its own network of roads connecting most of the towns in the state.
 Highways and major roads include Metroads, National Routes, State Routes and routes numbered according to the Alphanumeric Route Numbering System.

 Some highways in remote areas of Australia are not sealed for high traffic volumes and are not suitable for the whole range of weather conditions.
 Following heavy rains they may be closed to traffic.

 Minor roads

 Yellow and black warning signs for kangaroos are common in Australia.

 Local governments maintain the vast majority of minor roads in rural areas and streets in towns and suburbs.

 Urban

 Urban minor roads in Australia are generally sealed, have a 50 km/h speed limit and most are illuminated at night by street lighting.